 Anyway, Alexander Siddig -- Bashir's real-world counterpart -- has had some bones to pick about his participation in the Trek franchise and how it's affected his career, but I thought he did the best he could with the material that they gave him.
 Siddig was born on this day in 1965.

 The lovely Tamara Gorski has definitely established some solid in-roads into the world of Science Fiction and Fantasy by appearing in such projects as Dracula: The Series, The Lost World (1992), Return To The Lost World (1992), The Hidden Room, Highlander, Forever Knight, PSI Factor: Chronicles Of The Paranormal, Hercules: The Legendary Journeys, Poltergeist: The Legacy, Earth: Final Conflict, Angel, Witchblade, and Man With The Screaming Brain (2005).
 Gorski was born on this day in 1968.
-[Source: IMDB.com]

 Victoria Gabrielle Platt played a role in the CW's SciFi-themed teen romance Star-Crossed in the 2014 TV season.
 Platt was born on this day in 1972.

 I wasn't one of the SciFi fans who went gaga all over HBO's Westworld in its inaugural season.
 (FYI: Season 2 was downright incoherent.)
 Being perfectly frank, I thought the first season's pacing was awful, and the go-round of episodes ended pretty much where it began.
-However, I've always been a fan of actor Jimmi Simpson's work (above left), and here's hoping he finds a way to hang around genre projects while he has the chance.
+However, I've always been a fan of actor Jimmi Simpson's work, and here's hoping he finds a way to hang around genre projects while he has the chance.
 Simpson was born on this day in 1975.

 Scottish actress Lisa McAllister found herself trapped between a croc and a hard place in the SciFi-telefilm Robocroc for TV4 and UFO International Productions.
 McAllister was born on this day in 1980.

 God bless our cosplay lovelies!
 One of the greatest things about loving genre work is that some of the world's talented actresses and actors get to dress up as our heroes; and this has given rise to the field of professional cosplay, of which the delicious Ashley Mary Nunes obviously is a 'Jedi Master' all of her own making.
 Furthermore, she continues to seek out and explores acting gigs all of her own, some of which fall into the realm of Science Fiction.
 Nunes was born on this day in 1982.
-[Source: IMDB.com]

 Ryan Carnes suited up to fight crime aboard the Fantasy-themed The Phantom in 2009.
 He's also enjoyed screen time aboard Doctor Who.
 Carnes was born on this day in 1982.
-[Source: IMDB.com]

-When she was little more than a munchkin, bombshell Lindsay Haun made multiple holographic appearances in the Delta Quadrant on TV's Star Trek: Voyager.
+When she was little more than a munchkin, bombshell Lindsey Haun made multiple holographic appearances in the Delta Quadrant on TV's Star Trek: Voyager.
 She was but "one of the children" in Capt.
 Janeway's wildly imaginative holographic novels.
 The actress went on to appear in more mainstream fare, including stops on Alias and HBO's True Blood.
 Haun was born on this day in 1984.

 In these past few years, Jena Malone has certainly slipped effortlessly into the realm of genre entertainment without missing a creative beat.
 She's made appearances in such projects as Zak Snyder's Sucker Punch as well as The Hunger Games franchise.
 She's even had a small role in Snyder's Batman v Superman: Dawn of Justice.
 Malone was born on this day in 1984.